rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 In this demo, we showcased **the future of infrastructure operations**:

-### **Predictive Operations**
+### **On-Demand Intelligence**
-- Scaled resources before problems occurred
+- AI agents provide sophisticated analysis when queried
-- Prevented performance degradation instead of reacting to it
+- No constant monitoring overhead—intelligence when you need it
-- Used pattern recognition to anticipate needs
+- API-driven decision making with rich context

 ### **Contextual Decision Making**
 - Balanced technical health with business impact
 - Considered user experience, not just system metrics
 - Made nuanced decisions based on multiple factors

-### **Continuous Optimization**
+### **Adaptive Learning**
-- Simultaneously optimized performance, cost, and reliability
+- Agents reflected on observed patterns
-- Adapted strategies based on real-world observations
+- Updated decision rules based on real-world observations
-- Learned from each scenario to improve future decisions
+- Improved confidence in predictions over time

 ### **Business-Aligned Operations**
 - Prioritized user experience over technical simplicity